julioflima/Telemetria-Formula-SAE/README.md

-<span id="_Hlk480046360" class="anchor"></span>***Telemetry Prototype
-Destinated to Formula SAE***
+# Telemetry Prototype Destinated to Formula SAE

 ***Embedded Automotive System, X-Bee Connected to a C\# Supervisory***

 Julio Cesar Ferreira Lima
+Melisse P. Cabral

-Universidade Federal do Ceará
+Universidade Federal do Ceará, Sobral, Brasil

-Sobral, Brasil

 julio\_flima@hotmail.com

-Rafael M. C. de Paiva, Hurgeles S. Silva,
-Melisse P. Cabral

-Universidade Federal de Campina Grande

-Instituto de Estudos Avançados em Comunicações

-Campina Grande, Brasil

-{rafael.paiva ; hurgeles.silva}@ee.ufcg.edu.br}

-melisse.cabral@ccc.ufcg.edu.br
+melissecabral@gmail.com

 *Abstract*—This report proposes to expose the development of a telemetry destined to the automotive world, specifically for the Formula SAE